zox45/build-lib-native/README.md

-# Flet: Build Your Custom Native Libraries with Python Workflow 🚀
+# flet-native: Build Your Custom Native Libraries with Python Workflow 🚀

 ## Overview

-Flet is a framework that allows you to easily build custom native libraries using Python.
+flet-native is a workflow that allows you to easily build custom native libraries using Python.
 This project provides a streamlined workflow to create, manage, and integrate native libraries into your Python applications. 🐍

 ## Features